hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 Description of attributes:

 * `comment` -- an optional field that provides human readable information about this Credential Proposal, so the proposal can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
-* `credential_preview` -- an optional JSON-LD object that represents the credential data that Prover wants to receive.
+* `credential_preview` -- an optional JSON-LD object that represents the credential data that Holder wants to receive.
 It matches the schema of [Credential Preview](#preview-credential).
 * `formats` -- contains an entry for each `filters~attach` array entry, providing the the value of the attachment `@id` and the verifiable credential format and version of the attachment.
 Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
 * `filters~attach` -- an array of attachments that further define the credential being proposed.
 This might be used to clarify which formats or format versions are wanted.